hayorov/website/content/about.md

 title = "About Me"
 +++

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A seasoned engineer with ten years of experience in software development and technical leadership.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A seasoned engineer with more than ten years of experience in software development and technical leadership.
 Responsible for designing and leading implementation of large and mid-scale distributed systems in virtualization, cloud supply channel distribution (marketplace), and decentralized digital ledger with a focus on infrastructure and ultimate automation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Throughout my career, I've been driving projects from ideas and proofs-of-concept to real-world solutions and platforms while mentoring both junior and senior engineers so that together we could implement world-class solutions like [OpenVZ](https://openvz.org/), [Parallels Business Automation](http://download.parallels.com/summit/emea2009/presentations/Parallels_Automation_Portfolio.pdf), [Ingram Micro CloudBlue Connect](https://www.arnnet.com.au/article/664964/ingram-cloudblue-offers-connect-standalone-product/) and [Chainstack](https://chainstack.com) not overlooking programming and debugging.